 Kentucky

-In Kentucky, you cannot ride a side-by-side vehicle on public roads or highways.
+You cannot ride a side-by-side vehicle on public roads or highways in Kentucky.
 The only exceptions to this are the basic ones, such as crossing the street at 90 degrees, crossing at an intersection, etc. You can also do so with a licensed vehicle for farming activities, road maintenance, and sundries.

 Louisiana

-Louisiana allows you to ride side-by-sides only in case of agriculture-related activities.
+Louisiana allows you to ride side-by-side only for agriculture-related activities.
 The conditions include riding within 5 miles of your farm on roads excluding interstate highways.
-Also, make sure that your ATV or UTV is only on the shoulder of the road.
+Also, ensure that your ATV or UTV is only on the shoulder of the road.

 Note: The usage is allowed from 1.5 hours before sunrise to 1.5 hours after sunset.